 St. Mary's County Regional Airport is the fastest growing General Aviation airport in Maryland.
 Nearly 230 aircraft live at the airport, surpassing projections that anticipated less than 120 by 2020.
 Due to this growth, the Airport is undergoing a multi-million-dollar expansion project through collaborative efforts of private industry, St. Mary's County Government, the State of Maryland and the FAA.
 The current runway is 4,150 ft. and is extending to 5,350 ft. to accommodate larger aircraft and corporate jets.
-The St. Mary's County Regional Airport currently has more construction activity than any other part of the County.

 Since the opening of the USMSM SMART building, company demand to locate at the airport has been considerable and is expected to increase in the years to come.
 There is County and privately owned, undeveloped land on both the north and south side of the runway.
-The County is completing site development work on 35 acres with airport access to be shovel ready for new tenants.
+The County is completing Phase II due diligence on 35 acres with airport access to finalize the infrastructure needs and design plan to get to shovel-ready for new tenants.
 Using public-private partnerships, the County has ensured that facilities at or near the airport will scale as needed to accommodate this demand.
 The regional airport's co-location with USMSM, surrounded by ample amounts of Class A and B office space, retail, restaurants, and entertainment, creates the County's first recognizable innovation district.